YunoHost/CI_package_check/README.md

 The test result is stored in the `logs` folder.

-The `analyzeCI.sh` script is used by CI software which monitors Git repositories.
+`analyzeCI.sh` script is used by CI software which monitors Git repositories.
 When it is launched, it adds the repository to test after the `work_list` file.
 It waits for the test of its package, then interprets the result contained in the log to know if the test failed or not.

 ---